MichiganTokenizers/SKL-FlowTestnet-Hackathon/planning.md

 - **Team Management**: Rosters for the most part will be managed on Sleeper app.
    -Waiving player will take place on Sleeper app, but Sleeper API pull will detect the missing contracted player, update contracts with IsActive = 0, penalty_incurred, and penalty_year.
    - Trading player on Supreme Keeper League site with options for trading next year's auction money.
 The trade will have to also take place on Sleeper app with players only.
+  - **Team Page Analytics & Display**:
+    - **Current Year Positional Spending Ranks**: Displays the team's total contract spending for each player position (QB, RB, WR, TE, etc.) for the current season.
+This is ranked against all other teams in the league to show comparative spending by position.
+    - **Future Contract Yearly Ranks**: Shows the team's projected total contract commitments for each of the next three future seasons.
+These projected totals are also ranked against all other teams in the league for each respective future year, providing insight into long-term financial obligations.
 - **Contract Management**: Creating, viewing, and managing player contracts.
-After draft, before start of season, users will be prompted with contract setting page for newly drafted players.
-Can be accessed/changed up to start of season.
+  - **Contract Setting Phase:** After the annual league draft and before the start of the season, users will access a contract setting page for newly drafted players.
+These settings can be accessed and modified up until the official start of the season.
+  - **Contract Duration:** Players can be signed to contracts of up to 4 years.
+  - **Contract Cost Structure:**
+    - The initial `draft_amount` is the cost for Year 1 of the contract.
+    - For each subsequent year of the contract (Year 2, Year 3, Year 4), the cost increases by 10% of the *previous year's cost*, with the result rounded up to the nearest dollar.
+    - Example:
+      - Year 1 Cost = `draft_amount`
+      - Year 2 Cost = `ceil(Year 1 Cost * 1.1)`
+      - Year 3 Cost = `ceil(Year 2 Cost * 1.1)`
+      - Year 4 Cost = `ceil(Year 3 Cost * 1.1)`
+  - **Calculated Annual Costs:** The `contracts` table will store the initial `draft_amount`, `contract_year`, and `duration`.
+To provide the escalated annual costs for each year of a contract, a database view (e.g., `vw_contractByYear`) will be created.
+This view will perform the necessary calculations based on the stored contract terms.
   - Franchise Tag System: Each team can designate one player as their franchise player before the start of the season.
     - Tag value is calculated as the greater of:
-      - Average of the top 5 contracts at that position from the previous year
+      - Average of the top 5 contracts at that position from the previous year (using their final year, escalated costs).
-      - Player's current contract value + 10%
+      - The player's final year, escalated contract cost from their expiring contract + 10%.
-    - Franchise tag can only be used on players with expiring contracts
+    - Franchise tag can only be used on players with expiring contracts.
-    - Tag can only be used once per season and must be declared during the contract setting phase
-    - Franchise tagged players cannot be traded during their tagged season
 - **Profile Management**: User profile and settings.

 ### Backend